The example counselling session

 It occurred to me that he longed for others to respect him.
 I asked him whether respect was important to him, and he nodded.

-I’d intended to keep the session simple.
-However, despite this, I talked him through a vicious cycle that was possibly dominating his life.
+I’d intended to keep the session simple, but I decided to talk him through a vicious cycle that was possibly dominating his life.
 As I spoke, I pointed to the relevant parts of the cobweb diagram.
-I also added arrows and text to the diagram, which are now shown in red.
+I also added the arrows and text to the diagram, which are now shown in red.
 I said things like:

-- It seems to me that you’re in a tough spot now and could be longing for respect, like the respect you have for the Footscray football captain and the respect you felt from other players on your team.
+- Wanting respect: It seems to me that you’re in a tough spot now and could be longing for respect, like the respect you have for the captain of the football team you follow, and the respect you felt from other players on your team.
 I added the “need respect” and the arrow between “Other” and “Likes” in the diagram.

-- However, you’ve often lost money and then lost respect at home, and now at work as well.
+- Losing respect: However, you’ve often lost money and then lost respect at home, and now at work as well.

-- Then, just like on the football field, you don’t give up.
+- Keep gambling: Then, just like on the football field, you don’t give up.
 You return to the horses, hanging out for your next winning streak and to feel respected once again.

 Here again is that vicious cycle.